ksurajsingh/shadow_clone/readme.md

 ## TODO
 - [ ] fix this page
+- [ ] Make Sure there are no personal files
 - [ ] pyenv plugin setup and export those envs in zsh.
 - [ ] dot files isn't cloning `shadow_clone` and `nvim` and `hypr`
 - [ ] careful copying of files/dirs from `dot-files` to main `~/.config`